princeixr/Multi-Agent-Complaint-System/README.md

 # TriageAI

-TriageAI is a FastAPI + LangGraph complaint operations system for financial complaints.
+TriageAI is a complaint management system for financial complaints.
 It includes:

-- a public marketing site
-- a user intake experience for lodging complaints
 - admin and team dashboards
+- conversational style intagke for lodging complaints
 - document upload, OCR, and document-aware complaint processing
+- Agentic AI for processing complaints
 - live workflow traces
 - benchmark and production evaluation dashboards